-- In between TBTP and the main story, Sui-Feng, Mayuri, Aizen, Gin and Tousen all Rank Up to Captain (from lieutenant to 3rd seat or lower).
+- In between TBTP and the main story, Byakuya, Sui-Feng, Mayuri, Aizen, Gin and Tousen all Rank Up to Captain from lower positions.

 - The biggest Rank Up, by far, goes to Shunsui Kyoraku, who goes from Captain to Captain-Commander.

-- After the Everything But The Rain, Hitsugaya is promoted to Captain from 3rd seat, to replace Isshin Shiba.
+- After Everything but the Rain, Hitsugaya is promoted to captain from 3rd seat to replace Isshin Shiba.